Data Protection Addendum

 d.
 The following provision applies only if Selected Firm/Vendor will have access to the University’s education records as defined under the Family Educational Rights and Privacy Act (FERPA): The Selected Firm/Vendor acknowledges that for the purposes of this agreement it will be designated as a “school official” with “legitimate educational interests” in the University education records, as those terms have been defined under FERPA and its implementing regulations, and the Selected Firm/Vendor agrees to abide by the limitations and requirements imposed on school officials.
 Selected Firm/Vendor will use the education records only for the purpose of fulfilling its duties under this agreement for University’s and its End User’s benefit, and will not share such data with or disclose it to any third party except as provided for in this agreement, required by law, or authorized in writing by the University.

-a.
-Selected Firm/Vendor will store and process University Data in accordance with commercial best practices, including appropriate administrative, physical, and technical safeguards, to secure such data from unauthorized access, disclosure, alteration, and use.
-Such measures will be no less protective than those used to secure Selected Firm/Vendor’s own data of a similar type, and in no event less than reasonable in view of the type and nature of the data involved.
-Without limiting the foregoing, Selected Firm/Vendor warrants that all electronic University Data will be encrypted in transmission (including via web interface) in accordance with latest version of National Institute of Standards and Technology Special Publication 800-53.

 b.
-If the Selected Firm/Vendor stores Personally Identifiable Information as part of this agreement, the Selected Firm/Vendor warrants that the information will be stored in accordance with the latest version of the National Institute of Standards and Technology Special Publication 800-53.
+Selected Firm/Vendor will store and process University Data in accordance with commercial best practices, including appropriate administrative, physical, and technical safeguards, and audit trail, to secure such data from unauthorized access, disclosure, alteration, and use.
+Such measures will ensure the confidentiality, integrity and availability of University Data, and be no less protective than those used to secure Selected Firm/Vendor’s own data of a similar type, and in no event less than reasonable in view of the type and nature of the data involved.
+Without limiting the foregoing, Selected Firm/Vendor warrants that all electronic University Data will be encrypted in transmission (including via web interface) in accordance with latest version of Federal Information Processing Standards Publication (FIPS) Publication 140-2

 c.
+If the Selected Firm/Vendor stores, transmits, or processes Protected University Data as part of this agreement, the Selected Firm/Vendor warrants that the information will be stored in accordance with latest version of National Institute of Standards and Technology Special Publication 800-171 or the International Organization for Standardization and the International Electrotechnical Commission 27002 (ISO/IEC 27002).

-Selected Firm/Vendor will use industry-standard and up-to-date security tools and technologies such as anti-virus protection and intrusion detection methods in providing Services under this agreement.
+d.
+Selected Firm/Vendor will use reasonable, appropriate industry-standard and up-to-date security tools and technologies in providing Services under this agreement.

 a.
-Selected Firm/Vendor shall ensure that its employees who will have potential access to University Data have passed appropriate, industry-standard, background screening and possess the qualifications and training to comply with the terms of this agreement.
+Selected Firm/Vendor shall ensure that its employees who will have potential access to University Data have passed reasonable and appropriate background screening and possess the qualifications and training to comply with the terms of this agreement.

 a.
 Response.
-Upon becoming aware of a Security Breach, or of circumstances that are reasonably understood to suggest a likely Security Breach, Selected Firm/Vendor will timely notify the University consistent with applicable state or federal laws, fully investigate the incident, and cooperate fully with the University’s investigation of and response to the incident.
-Except as otherwise required by law, Selected Firm/Vendor will not provide notice of the incident directly to individuals whose Personally Identifiable Information was involved, regulatory agencies, or other entities, without prior written permission from the University.
+Upon becoming aware of a Security Breach, or of circumstances that are reasonably understood to suggest an actual or suspected Security Breach of University Data, Selected Firm/Vendor will immediately notify the University consistent with applicable state or federal laws, fully investigate the incident, and cooperate fully with the University’s investigation of and response to the incident.
+Except as otherwise required by law, Selected Firm/Vendor will not provide notice of an actual or suspected Security Breach directly to individuals whose Personally Identifiable Information was involved, regulatory agencies, or other entities, without prior written permission from the University.

 a.
 Except as otherwise expressly prohibited by law, Selected Firm/Vendor will:

-- immediately notify the University of any subpoenas, warrants, or other legal orders, demands or requests received by Selected Firm/Vendor seeking University Data;
+- immediately notify the University of Selected Firm/Vendor’s receipt of any subpoenas, warrants, or other legal orders, demands or requests seeking University Data;

 - consult with the University regarding its response;